Your interview is with a reputable organization and there are significant opportunities for advancement.

 Talk about what you think are your strengths and ignore the fact that everyone else has them.
 Paint yourself into the crowd of people who generally have the skills and experience you have.
 You can’t be identifiable in the crowd.

-Follow these steps and you will blend in with all other interviewees; step out and you will be noticed and just MAYBE get what you want.
+Follow these steps for your job interview and you will blend in with all other interviewees; step out and you will be noticed and just MAYBE get what you want.

 Which do you choose?